barabanshek/sabre/README.md

 git clone --recursive https://github.com/barabanshek/sabre.git
 ```

+## What machine to use

+Firecracker, firecracker-containerd, vHive, and all the infrastructure run on any x86/64 machine with Ubuntu 22.04 or higher.
+However, the Sabre plugin is based on Intel IAA technology and requires at least the 4th Gen Intel Xeon Scalable processor (Sapphire Rapids - SPR).
+In addition, not any SPR machine will work as the presence of IAA hardware and the exact configuration depends on the SKU.
+In theory, any IAA-enabled SPR machine should run Sabre with potentially varying performance.

+**CAUTION** The host kernel support for IAA hardware is still under active development; as of *Ubuntu 23.10*, the driver and kernel stack still has unsolved issues preventing using IAA hardware (e.g. [IOMMU](https://lore.kernel.org/lkml/c67754fc-9fff-43b4-82ce-078e71134815@linux.intel.com/T/) issue).
+If your node runs Ubuntu 22.04 - Ubuntu 23.10, please, manually update the host kernel to *6.8.2* which we tested to work with IAA.
+We expect all changes will finally converge in the next release.

+For artifact evaluation, we welcome reviewers to use our instance of an SPR node which runs the correct patched OS, BIOS, and other settings.
+This will alow to exactly reproduce our results.
+If you have your own SPR node, depending on the OS, Software/BIOS configurations, Sabre should still run.
+But performance results are expected to vary between different nodes.

 ## Reproducing IAA benchmarks

 This reproduces **Figure 2, 3, 4, 5, 6, 7** from our paper.